thomasWeise/aitoa/book/introduction/README.md

 # Introduction

+What is optimization?
+What are we trying to do in this field?
+What is an optimization problem?
-Here we discuss the introduction of the field.
+Here we want to get a good idea about the answers of these questions.

+\relative.input{examples/README.md}

 ## Optimization and Optimization Algorithms

 What is optimization and what are optimization algorithms?